 Get rid of any external and internal distractions, and whether that’s turning off or muting your phone, clearing your desk or room of clutter, freeing your mind, or just turning off the tv, you need to eliminate distractions.

-There’s no fancy way of rationalizing this since it’s pretty obvious that distractions will just make studying less effective.
+There’s no fancy way of rationalizing this since distractions will make studying less effective.

-With these tips and understanding the exam layout, you should be able to pass with flying colors.
+With these tips and an understanding of the exam layout, you should be able to pass with flying colors.

 But what happens if you fail?
 What’s the retake policy?

-Fortunately, the AAPTE CPT-EFS has a retake policy for candidates who fail to make the cut the first time around.
+Fortunately, the AAPTE CPT-EFS has a retake policy for candidates who fail to cut the first time around.

-In order to retake the exam once you’ve failed, you’ll have to wait 14 days after your first failed attempt.
-If you fail a third time, you will need to wait 30 days before you are eligible for the retake.
+To retake the exam once you’ve failed, you’ll have to wait 14 days after your first failed attempt.
+If you fail a third time, you must wait 30 days before being eligible for the retake.

-Thereafter, any failed attempt will result in a 60 day cooldown period as well as a retake fee.
+Thereafter, any failed attempt will result in a 60 day cooldown period and a retake fee.

 The retake fee for AAPTE CPT-EFS is the same as the exam registration fee if you retest more than a year after your initial attempt.

-The moral of the story is: avoid retaking as much as possible!
-You should only look at retaking the exam as an option if unforeseen circumstances impact your studies.
+The story’s moral is to avoid retaking as much as possible!
+You should only consider retaking the exam an option if unforeseen circumstances impact your studies.